Nets-eCom/Nets-Easy-iOS-SDK/README.md

 ```

 ## Contact
-If you have any question or feedback, please contact us via email: [in-app-support@nets.eu](mailto:in-app-support@nets.eu).
+If you have any question or feedback, please contact us via email: mobile-acceptance@nets.eu.

 License
 ----